aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-pre.rst

         ./scancode --include "*.java" samples samples.json

-    Here, Scancode selectively scans files that ends with `.java`, and ignores all other files.
-This is basically complementary in behaviour to the ``--ignore`` option.
+    Here, Scancode selectively scans files that has names ending with `.java`, and ignores all other files.
+This is basically complementary in behavior to the ``--ignore`` option.

     More information on :ref:`glob_pattern_matching`.